bellingman/ranker2/ai-context.md

 - Hover controls for edit and delete actions
 - Dynamic resizing based on text content
 - Circular add button at the bottom
+- Version display (v1.0.0) at the bottom of the app

 ### Mobile Optimizations
 - Enhanced touch-friendly drag and drop implementation with long-press detection